Storey7/AoC/README.md

 # Advent of Code 2020

 My solutions for the 2020 edition of [Advent of Code](!https://adventofcode.com/).
-All done using C++.
+All done using C++, mostly as a learning exercise.
+I think the amount of string parsing and list wrangling would make this a far better task for python, but its been an interesting challenge, and I've learned a lot.

+I fell behind on day 16 due to Christmas madness, but I'm going back through them now and hope to have my 50 stars by 2021.

 # Completed